 About Leprosy (Hansen’s disease)

-Since 1981, more than 16 million leprosy patients have been treated with multidrug therapy (MDT), donated at first by The Nippon Foundation, and since 2000 by Novartis, through the World Health Organization.
-This has reduced the global number of people being treated for M. leprae infection by 99%.
+Since 1981, more than 16 million persons affected by leprosy have been treated with multi-drug therapy (MDT), donated at first by The Nippon Foundation, and since 2000 by Novartis, through the World Health Organization (WHO).
+Access to MDT has reduced the global number of people being treated for M. leprae infection by 99%.
 However, the number of people newly diagnosed with leprosy has plateaued at more than 200,000 per year for over a decade.
-The majority of new leprosy cases occur in India, Brazil and Indonesia where diagnosis is often delayed by limited access to health services or fear of stigma and discrimination.
+The majority of new leprosy diagnoses occur in India, Brazil, and Indonesia, where persons affected often delay medical attention due to limited access to health services or fear of stigma and discrimination.